sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Changed loop counters to not assume C99 (android, sheesh!).

 - Changed resumption in ``s_client`` to check HIDDEN (or COVER, if no HIDDEN) name vs. peer cert (subj/SAN) in stored session state if resuming.